Man-looking-horrified-at-laptop

 Pay attention to the resolution of the images you use and make sure they’re good quality and web-friendly.

-What you need to do is take the high-res versions of the images and optimise them for the web.
+You need to take the high-res versions of the images and optimise them for the web.
 Optimising allows you to reduce the file size without any noticeable reduction in quality.

 When I optimise my images, I first make sure the resolution is set to 72 dpi, to make them web friendly, then compress them further using Tiny PNG.